Readers pay attention when they don't know what's coming next.

 Reveal a Secret

 A twist doesn't have to come from the plot.
 You can also surprise readers by revealing information that ties into the problem and affects that plot.
-You may have your protagonist resolve this issue exactly as the reader expects, but then you slip in a major secret or detail that blows their minds and changes the meaning of the events they just saw.
-So what they expected, isn't at all what's really going on.
+You may have your protagonist resolve this issue exactly as the reader expects, but that's not at all what's really going on.

 (Here's more on The Joy of Discovery: Keeping Readers Hooked Through Story Revelations)